astronomer/airflow-provider-great-expectations/README.md

 **With a vanilla Airflow installation**:
 1. Add the example DAG to your `dags/` folder
+2. Copy the `include/data` directory into your environment
-2. Set the appropriate Airflow variables and connection as detailed in the above instructions for using the `astro` CLI
+3. Set the appropriate Airflow variables and connection as detailed in the above instructions for using the `astro` CLI

 ## Development